ctegbert/currencyConverter/README.md

 # Future Work

-- I'd like to add a dashboard that shows some common exhanges and automatically updates them
+- I'd like to add a favorites dashboard that shows live exchange rates for selected currencies (I did this on round 2)
-- I'd like to improve the overall look of the webpage using CSS
+- I'd like to improve the overall look of the webpage using CSS (I did this on round 2)